Invertible95/Exchange-ExchangeOnline/README.md

 Any feedback is welcome and I hope you get some use out of this.
 I will try to keep the scripts up to date in accordance to changes with Microsoft and upload more.
-If you find any errors or have a suggestion, please feel free to do a pull request.
 You are more than welcome to contact me at theinvertible@gmail.com or with pull request if there is anything you think might be needing of improvement.